chun-eric/okinawamee/README.md

 Problem - On Hover for Each Collection Column I want the card to show the button and scale the background image slightly.
 Solution

+taking a break from this functionality.
+We spend too long on this.
+Will come back later for the final hover issue.

+Day #7 Value Banner and Bento Grid